Maintain PostgreSQL

 Add a user

-1. Add, in a private Pillar file, replacing PASSWORD with a strong password and USERNAME with a recognizable username (for example, the lowercase first initial and family name of the person, like jdoe):
+1. Add, in a private Pillar file, replacing PASSWORD with a strong password and USERNAME with a recognizable username (for people, use the lowercase first initial and the family name, like jdoe):

 postgres: